 SASC regularly works closely with faculty to help Rosemont’s students achieve success.
 Ongoing communication between faculty and SASC personnel regarding the status of students at academic risk can be extremely helpful to all involved.
 Instructors and advisors may consult with the SASC Director (x 2359) or Advising Coordinator (x2385) at their convenience if they have questions about a student, advising-related policies and procedures, FERPA rules, advising strategies, roles and responsibilities, or any other matters relating to student academic retention and success.

-The SASC provides across-the-curriculum computer tutorials, audios, videos, and one-on-one and group tutoring for all Rosemont College students at no additional charge.
-Tutoring is available to students in a variety of subject areas who wish to improve their academic performance or maintain high grades.
-Students may access tutoring by appointment or on a walk-in basis.
-Students may also schedule regular weekly appointments.
+The SASC provides tutoring for all Rosemont College students at no additional charge.
+Tutoring is available to students in a variety of subject areas who wish to improve their academic performance or need additional support.
+Writing support is also available for all subjects.
+Students may schedule a tutoring or writing support appointment on a walk-in basis or by using the following link: https://rosemontsasc.as.me/schedule.php.
+For your convenience, regular weekly scheduled appointments are available.

 |SASC provides tutoring in the following areas:|